nikomatsakis/rustweek-25-industry/index.md

 # What hats am I wearing now?

+--

 None of those!

 ---

+# Current focus

-# Co-lead of the Rust vision doc goal
+## Rust vision doc goal

 ---

 # What is the vision doc?

+Attempting to answer the question:

+*What comes next for Rust?*

+---

+# It begins with data

 Capture feedback from Rust users, maintainers, and adopters